lpn-plant/lpntpm-docs/docs/building.md

 under `STM32 Cortex-M C/C++ Application` menu selection.

-Some extra tweaks was necessary to enable SWV ITM traces, other than that we are using the default STLink debug configuration.
+Some extra tweaks were necessary to enable SWV ITM traces, other than that we are using the default STLink debug configuration.

 ![Debug congiguration](images/eclipse_debug_config.png)